 Go on a day trip from Split to Hvar Island

 Around an hour and a half from Split by ferry, Hvar is one of the most popular Croatian islands along the Dalmatian coast.
 When I visited I loved the contrasts on the island.
 Stari Grad is charming with its harbour, skinny streets and cute restaurants.
 Meanwhile hop on your sailing yacht around to Hvar Town and you’ll see a different side – the party side!
 Bars like Hula Hula and Kiva, plus nearby club Carpe Diem keep a constant flow of 18-25 year olds in the summer months.
 Whether you fancy staying overnight to experience the nightlife, or just fancy a day trip, there are plenty of great things to do on Hvar Island.

-Oh and if you’re looking for a tour, check out this one which starts from Hvar city station.
-It includes a tour and a meal in a traditional konoba!
+Oh and if you’re looking for a tour, check out this one which starts from Split and takes you to Hvar as well as four other beautiful islands.
+You’ll even get to see inside the Blue Cave.
 Check availability and latest prices here.

 Enjoy a day trip from Split to Dubrovnik